-Recent data from the U.S. Census Bureau shows that home sales were up more than 17% in June 2020 from the month before, and up more than 13% compared to the year prior.
+Recent data from the U.S. Census Bureau shows that home sales were up more than 17% from the month before, and up more than 13% compared to the year prior.
 Those who have the means to buy a second home are wise to take on mortgage debt (or reorganize their current debt) in today’s low interest environment.

 Those who have the means to buy a second home are wise to take on mortgage debt in today’s low interest environment.